 Term Description Net profit after tax ("statutory basis") Represents net profit after tax and non-controlling interests, calculated in accordance with Australian Accounting Standards.
 This is equivalent to the statutory item "Net profit attributable to Equity holders of the Bank".
 Net Stable Funding Ratio (NSFR) The NSFR more closely aligns the behavioural terms of assets and liabilities.
 It is the ratio of the amount of available stable funding (ASF) to the amount of required stable funding (RSF).
 ASF is the portion of an Authorised Deposit-taking Institution's (ADI) capital and liabilities expected to be a reliable source of funds over a one year time horizon.
 RSF is a function of the liquidity characteristics and residual maturities of an ADI's assets and off Balance Sheet activities.
 Net tangible assets per share Net assets excluding intangible assets, non-controlling interests and other equity instruments divided by ordinary shares on issue at the end of the period (excluding Treasury Shares deduction).
 Right of use assets are included in net tangible assets per share.
 New Zealand New Zealand includes the banking and funds management businesses operating under the ASB brand.
 ASB provides a range of banking, wealth and insurance products and services to personal, business and rural customers in New Zealand.
 Non-Performing Exposures An exposure which is in default, meaning it is 90 days or more past-due or it is considered unlikely the borrower will repay the exposure in full without recourse to actions such as realising security.
 Operating expenses to total operating income Represents operating expenses as a percentage of total operating income.
 The ratio is a key efficiency measure.
 Other Overseas Represents amounts booked in branches and controlled entities outside Australia and New Zealand.
+Profit After Capital Charge (PACC) The Group uses PACC, a risk-adjusted measure, as a key measure of financial performance.
+It takes into account the profit achieved, the risk to capital that was taken to achieve it, and other adjustments.
 Retail Banking Services Retail Banking Services provides banking products and services to personal and private bank customers.
 Retail Banking Services also includes the financial results of retail banking activities conducted under the Bankwest brand and Unloan brand.
 Return on equity ("cash basis") Based on net profit after tax ("cash basis") divided by average shareholders' equity.
 Return on equity ("statutory basis") Based on net profit after tax ("statutory basis") divided by average shareholders' equity.
 Total Committed Exposures (TCE) Total Committed Exposures are defined as the balance outstanding and undrawn components of committed facility limits.
 It is calculated post receipt of eligible financial collateral that meets the Group's netting requirements and excludes settlement exposures.
 Troublesome and Non-Performing Exposures (TNPE) Troublesome and Non-Performing Exposures (TNPE) have replaced the Group's previous Troublesome and Impaired Assets measures to align with the industry standard measure of Non-Performing Exposures.
 TNPE comprises Non-Performing Exposures and Corporate Troublesome Exposures.
 Weighted average number of shares The calculation incorporates the bonus element of any rights issue, discount element of any DRP and excludes "Treasury Shares" related to investment in the Bank's shares held for future issuance at vesting of related share based payment awards.